“Society benefits when everyone succeeds.”

 The Bloomberg author notes that these jobs pay good salaries and those salaries support other draws-like good public schools, restaurants, and arts and entertainment that make the communities appealing to potential employers and potential workers.

 Job growth doesn’t happen automatically, and it’s happening less and less through traditional industrial recruitment.
-STEM jobs are growing in the places where there’s been investment in the services, amenities, and institutions that support those sectors, and particularly in places with a highly educated workforce or the ability to attract one.
+STEM jobs are growing in the places where there’s been investment in the services, amenities, and institutions that support those sectors, particularly in areas with a highly educated workforce or the ability to attract one.
 Science and technology jobs also require particular skills and knowledge related to industries like IT, software development, designing, infrastructure solutions, etc., and people can accordingly acquire these skills by doing certification courses like Microsoft az 305, az 400, ai 900, and more.
 Attracting STEM jobs to consider you as a worthy employee may require more than a college degree.

 These occupations are typically high-skill and require targeted training and education, but the majority are going to populations that are the most likely to connect with high-wage work anyway: white men.
 Women and people of color are underrepresented in STEM fields.
 Women make up less than a third of all STEM employment in every Southern state:

 Source: IWPR’s Status of Women in the States